-Derivatives Trading Policy.
+Insider Trading Policy.
 Our executive officers, employees and directors are subject to our insider trading policy.
-Under this policy, all of our executive officers, employees, and directors are prohibited from engaging in transactions in publicly-traded options and other derivative securities with respect to our securities unless approved by our audit committee.
+Under this policy, all of our executive officers, employees and directors are prohibited from engaging in transactions in publicly-traded options and other derivative securities with respect to our securities unless approved by our Audit Committee.

 Policy Regarding the Timing of Equity Awards.
 Our equity award grant policy formalizes our process for granting equity-based awards.
 Under our equity award grant policy, we will generally grant equity awards on a regularly scheduled basis.
-If extraordinary circumstances arise such that the compensation committee or the Board determines it is advisable to grant an equity award at a time other than as set forth below, the compensation committee may consider and approve any such grant.
+If extraordinary circumstances arise such that the Compensation Committee or the Board determines it is advisable to grant an equity award at a time other than as set forth below, the Compensation Committee may consider and approve any such grant.
 Grants of equity awards for new hires or promotions will generally be made twice per quarter.
-Grants approved from the start of the then-current quarter through the date we first publicly release our financial results for the previously completed quarter, shall be effective on the third trading day after we first publicly release our financial results for the previously completed quarter, each of which we call a grant date.
+Grants approved from the start of the then-current quarter through the date we first publicly release our financial results for the previously completed quarter, shall be effective on the third trading day after we first publicly release our financial results for the previously completed quarter, which we call a grant date.
 Grants approved after the date we first publicly release our financial results for the previously completed quarter through the end of the then-current quarter, shall be effective on the fifth trading day after we approve such grants, which we also call a grant date.
 Grants of equity awards to current employees (other than in connection with a promotion) will generally be made, if at all, on an annual basis on one of the grant dates specified above.
-It is the intention of the compensation committee to consider and approve any such grants either at a meeting of the compensation committee, which meeting will be established in advance, with notice to the compensation committee in accordance with the compensation committee charter, or by unanimous consent in writing.
+It is the intention of the Compensation Committee to consider and approve any such grants either at a meeting of the Compensation Committee, which meeting will be established in advance, with notice to the Compensation Committee in accordance with the Compensation Committee charter, or by unanimous consent in writing.

 Tax Deductibility.
-Our Board has considered the potential future effects of Section 162(m) of the Internal Revenue Code on the compensation paid to our named executive officers.
 Section 162(m) places a limit of \$1 million on the amount of compensation that a publicly-held corporation may deduct in any one year with respect to its chief executive officer and each of the next three most highly compensated executive officers (other than its chief financial officer).
 In general, certain performance-based compensation approved by stockholders is not subject to this deduction limit.
-Because we were not publicly traded until February 2012, our Board has not previously taken the deductibility limit imposed by Section 162(m) into consideration in making compensation decisions.
-Our compensation committee may in the future seek to qualify certain equity-based compensation paid to our named executive officers (such as stock options) for an exemption from the deductibility limitations of Section 162(m).
-However, we may authorize compensation payments that do not comply with the exemptions in Section 162(m) when we believe that such payments are appropriate based upon all relevant facts and circumstances.
+Our Board has considered the potential effects of Section 162(m) of the Internal Revenue Code on the compensation paid to our named executive officers and, in light of the constraints imposed by Section 162(m) and our desire to maintain flexibility in compensation decisions, has determined not to structure our compensation arrangements to be exempt from Section 162(m).
+However, our Compensation Committee may in the future seek to qualify certain equity-based compensation paid to our named executive officers (such as stock options) for an exemption from the deductibility limitations of Section 162(m).